StevenRudenko/BleSensorTag/README.md

 Please read official [SensorTag User Guide][2] for more information about SensorTag development.

+## Development
+This scample project has been converted into standalone application.
+BLE code has moved to [Chimera IoT library](https://bitbucket.org/chimeraiot/chimera-ble/).
+Fixes related to BLE communication will be fixed there.
+FCs and application bugs would be handled in scope of this repository.

 ## Troubleshooting
 If you have problems with TI Sensor Tag services detection or any sensor doesn't work you should try to update [firmware of SensorTag](http://processors.wiki.ti.com/index.php/SensorTag_Firmware)